stacklane/docs/🗄/Article/models/forms.md

 ## Manual Invalidation

-If a given form's data should no longer be considered usable, then manually calling the `remove()` on the form instance will invalidate it.
+If a given form's data should no longer be considered usable, then manually calling `remove()` on the form instance will invalidate it.
 This is not necessary for most flows.

 # Labels

+> {.alert .is-info .is-small}
+>
+> All labels are assumed to be in the language of the [Manifest locale](/🗄/Article/settings/manifest.md#locale).

 When using models for forms, it's useful to define labels and descriptions for the field, which may then be used directly within HTML.

 ```file-name
 /📦/🌐Product.yaml